sitscholl/topoclim/README.md

 -   **rad\_longterm:** A table with daily measurements of solar irradiation for seven stations for several years (up to 32 years)
--   **h\_topo:** A RasterStack with incoming solar irradiation in kWh/m² for the study area for a representative day for each month with a resolution of 100m
+-   **h\_topo:** A RasterStack with incoming solar irradiation in kWh/m² for the study area for each month with a resolution of 100m
--   **h\_flat:** A RasterStack with incoming solar irradiation in kWh/m² for the study area using constant values of 0 for slope and aspect (e.g. on a flat surface) for a representative day for each month with a resolution of 100m
+-   **h\_flat:** A RasterStack with incoming solar irradiation in kWh/m² for the study area using constant values of 0 for slope and aspect (e.g. on a flat surface) for each month with a resolution of 100m
 -   **dem:** A digital elevation model of the study area with a resolution of 100m
 -   **validation\_tair:** A DataFrame with measured air temperature from the validation stations and modeled air temperature from the lapse-rate and topoclimate models
--   **validation\_phenology:** A DataFrame with data from the phenological surveys (in the same vineyards where the validation stations are located) and modeled phenological timing using measured air temperature and modeled air temperature from the lapse-rate and topoclimate models.
+-   **validation\_phenology:** A DataFrame with results from the phenological surveys and modeled phenological timing

 Use the syntax `?DatasetName` (e.g. `?official_stations`) to get more information about a certain dataset.
-The following code imports some of these datasets, that are required for the topoclimate model.
+The following code imports some of these datasets, that are required to run the topoclimate model.

 ``` r
 data("official_stations")